iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 ## Does our upsell work?

 This graph shows the *Entry Point* to the In-App Purchase store within Cascable - that is, the product they first see when the store is shown to them.
-As you can see, it's *reasonably* evenly spread between the three individual $10 unlocks, with the $25 bundle coming in last.
+Once they're in the store, users can swipe left and right to browse all the available options, but the data for that isn't graphed here.
+As you can see, the entry point is *reasonably* evenly spread between the three individual $10 unlocks, with the $25 bundle coming in last.
 This is because the only way to see the bundle first is to navigate to the "Purchases" item in Settings and tap the button next to the bundle.
 The rest are encountered when using the app normally.

 <img src="/pictures/releasing-cascable-2/StoreShown.png" width="680" />  \\
 *In-App Store entry point by product over five weeks during our long tail.*